IanAtDazed/ray-streamer/README.md

 However, I struggled to find an existing [ray.io](https://www.ray.io/) solution for streaming that truly fitted my needs.
 The closest I could find was: [Serve a Chatbot with Request and Response Streaming](https://docs.ray.io/en/latest/serve/tutorials/streaming.html), but a chatbot seems very different to data that might require significant processing before an application can move onto the next API call.

 So...
-This is a *solution* (Let me know if you do or don't agree!)
+This is my *solution*.
+(Let me know if you do or don't agree!)

 ## High-Level Overview
-- Streaming takes place on it's own process, and dumps the raw results onto a ray processing [Queue](ray.util.queue.Queue).
+- Streaming takes place on it's own process, and dumps the raw results onto a ray *processing* [Queue](ray.util.queue.Queue).
   - The streamer is not waiting for current transformations, analysis, etc. to complete until it can make the next API call.
   - The 3rd party API is not having to wait for an extended period of time for the next API call, so it *hopefully* won't time out your connection.
   - It will carry on grabbing data, regardless of whatever else your application is doing.
-- Latest items are grabbed from the processing queue and sent to individual worker objects that created to deal with data belonging to specific tokens.
+- Latest items are grabbed from the *processing* queue and sent to individual worker objects that are created to deal with data belonging to specific tokens.
   - In this example, a worker is created for each stock symbol, that has been subscribed to, and processes its latest period (OHLCV) data.
+  - **Note:** The latest data is sent to *all* the workers, but they simply ignore data that is not for them.
+    - This should be faster than deciding which worker specific data should be sent to.
-- One the worker has completed its transformation / analyis / whatever clever stuff you want to add, it puts its latest result onto a results queue.
+- Once the worker has completed its transformation / analyis / whatever clever stuff you want to add, it puts its latest result onto a results queue.